Great Eastern Main Line: British Railways (1948–1994)

 January 1951 saw the introduction of the Britannia class 4-6-2 express locomotives and a speeding up of services on the GEML.
 However, not everyone was a fan; British Railways' chairman Sir Michael Barrington Ward exclaimed "What?
 Send the first British Railways standard engines to that tramline?
 No!"

 Twenty-three Britannias were allocated to the GE section and, in summer 1951, the Liverpool Street–Norwich service went over to an hourly clockface interval service.

 The British Railways 1955 Modernisation Plan called for overhead line systems in Great Britain to be standardised at 25 kV AC.
 However, due to low clearances under bridges, the route was electrified at 6.25 kV AC.
-The section between Liverpool Street and was completed in November 1960.
+The section between Liverpool Street and Southend Victoria was completed in November 1960.
 Extensive testing showed that smaller electrical clearances could be tolerated for the 25 kV system than originally thought necessary.
 As a result, it was now possible to increase the voltage without having to either raise bridges or lower the tracks along the route to obtain larger clearances.
 The route between Liverpool Street and Southend Victoria was converted to 25 kV AC between 1976 and 1980.

-By the late 1970s, the costs of running the dated mechanical signalling systems north of Colchester was recognised and, in 1978, a scheme for track rationalisation and re-signalling was duly submitted to the Department of Transport.
+By the late 1970s, the costs of running the dated mechanical signalling systems north of Colchester was recognised and, in 1978, a scheme for track rationalisation and resignalling was duly submitted to the Department of Transport.
 This was followed by a proposal, in 1980, to electrify the remainder of the Great Eastern Main Line.

-The early 1980s saw track rationalisation and signalling work carried out in the Ipswich area and, on 9 April 1985, the first electric train consisting of two Class 305 electric multiple units (EMUs) worked into Ipswich station.
+The early 1980s saw track rationalisation and signalling work carried out in the Ipswich area and, on 9 April 1985, the first electric train consisting of two electric multiple units (EMUs) worked into Ipswich station.
 The previous year, another member of the class had been dragged to Ipswich by a diesel locomotive and was used for crew training.
-The first passenger-carrying train was formed of Class 309 EMUs, which ran on 17 April 1985.
+The first passenger-carrying train was formed of EMUs, which ran on 17 April 1985.

-InterCity electric-hauled trains commenced on the route on 1 May 1985.
-Class 86 locomotives initially only powered services between Liverpool Street and Ipswich; after a switchover, Class 47s would complete the journey between Ipswich and Norwich.
+InterCity electric-hauled trains commenced on the route on 1 May 1985. electric locomotives initially only powered services between Liverpool Street and Ipswich; after a switchover, s would complete the journey between Ipswich and Norwich.
 This last section was finally energised in May 1987, when through electric services commenced.

-In 1986, the line as far as became part of Network SouthEast, although some NSE services actually terminated at Ipswich, whilst longer-distance Norwich services were operated by InterCity.
+In 1986, the line as far as became part of the Network SouthEast sector, although some NSE services actually terminated at Ipswich, whilst longer-distance Norwich services were operated by InterCity.
 Local services operating from the Ipswich and Norwich areas were operated by Regional Railways.